"If/Then" Raises Interesting Questions About Life & Perspective

 Upon further reflection of “If/Then,” I do think the writers offered enough cracks on each side of Elizabeth’s parallel lives to both fall through and let light shine in, especially in the final scene.
 We get to interpret what happens from there.
 In the end, perhaps, given enough time, the worlds come together and find balance between love and ambition no matter the gender or relationship.

-Looking forward, I see one of the two remaining plays in the Actors’ season is written by Annie Baker.
-Until Broadway increases their percentage, please continue to find those less represented writers that are innovative and challenging for the artists, and thought-provoking and entertaining for us all.
+Looking at the past and current Actors’ seasons, I am happily reminded that they are very intentional about including a diverse array of voices.
+Until Broadway increases its percentage for some of those perspectives, please continue to find those less represented writers that are innovative and challenging for the artists, and thought-provoking and entertaining for us all.

 “If/Then” runs through Feb.
 10 at Spectrum Theatre.
-Ticket information at Actor’s Theatre.
+Ticket information at Actors’ Theatre.